Proven. Trusted. Secure.

 A success message is returned to the developer.

-Here's additional specs on what went into building Dotenv Vault.
+Here's additional specifications that went into building dotenv-vault.

 As you see, we go to great lengths to make sure your secrets are safe.
 Afterall, we keep our secrets here too.